Doomed (novel)

 Doomed is a 2013 novel by Chuck Palahniuk.
-It is the second novel in a trilogy that started with Damned.
+It is the second novel in a planned trilogy that started with Damned.

 Plot

 Doomed follows Madison Spencer after she escapes from Hell, doomed to wander Earth in a state of purgatory for a year, haunting her parents.
 Doomed gives us a clearer view of Madison's childhood and explains why she was damned to Hell.